What is domestic abuse?

 Where to go for help?

-We know how difficult it can be for those in abusive relationships to seek help for the first time, but there are people who can support and protect you.
+We know how difficult it can be for those in abusive relationships to seek help for the first time, but there are agencies that can support and protect you.

 In an emergency or if you think you are in immediate danger, call 999.